fbpx

 8. Send Sensitive Information Unsecurely

-• Use encrypted channels or password-protected documents when necessary.
+• Encrypt channels or use password-protected documents when necessary.

 Templates for Emails